 .

-In addition to Dimitsana, other noteworthy stops in the area include Vitina, Stemnitsa, Karitena and Valtesiniko.
-The mountains also offer several options for rafting and trekking.
+In addition to Dimitsana, other great stops in the area include Vitina, Stemnitsa, Karitena, and Valtesiniko.
+The mountains also offer several options for rafting and hiking.

-After leaving Dimitsana in the mid-afternoon, we arrived in Athens by evening.
+After leaving Dimitsana in the mid-afternoon, we arrived in Athens in the evening.
 The 200 km drive took just over 2 hours.

-For convenience on our last night in Athens, we stayed at the Plaka Hotel.
-We spent the evening exploring the Plaka area, savoring our final dinner in Greece, and beginning to dream about our next visit.
+We stayed at the Plaka Hotel on our last night in Athens.
+We spent the evening exploring the area, enjoying our final dinner in Greece, and already dreaming about our next visit.

 .